A HIGHER OPPORTUNITY

 The ‘NITA Method’ of advocacy training will be used throughout the Programme.

 This method, pioneered by the National Institute of Trial Advocacy, and now adopted throughout the common law world, provides immediate oral feedback on the content of the advocate’s performance, followed by a video review.
 The video review is conducted by a second trainer using the video recording of the advocate’s performance.
 This second review focuses on delivery style and also provides an opportunity for the advocate to raise any questions they may have with the trainer.

 Colin Wright was called to the Bar of England and Wales in 1987.
 Colin first came to Hong Kong in 1991, working originally with a firm of solicitors, and was admitted as a barrister in Hong Kong in 1999.
 Colin has appeared at all levels of the superior courts in Hong Kong, Including the Court of Final Appeal.
 He has combined an extensive practice as a barrister with his teaching responsibilities.
 He taught at the university of Hong Kong as a part-time tutor in law between 2001 and 2006.
 Since 2006, he has taught on the IP Learning Preparatory Course for the OLQE.

-Colin is an elected member of the Hong Kong Bar Council and a member of the Hong Kong Bar Association’s Special Committee on Civil Justice Reform.
+Colin is an elected member of the Hong Kong Bar Council.
 He is also a fellow of the Chartered Institute of Arbitrators.
 Colin has appeared as a Counsel in many of the leading Hong Kong conveyancing and commercial cases in recent years including: